Wondering what to buy from Azure Standard? See why these are our on our frequently re-ordered list.

 Sometimes, a drop is scheduled and the truck arrives really early, or late.
 And it still has to be unloaded.
 So you might get a frantic message from your drop coordinator to arrive ASAP.

 This is when having friends at your local drop really helps!
-I’ve had to rely on a friend to pick up my items at least once when I simply could not get there in time.
+I’ve had to rely on a friend to pick up my items more than once when I simply could not get there in time.

 It’s ok to buy infrequently